Gradient Ricci almost soliton warped product: Abstract

 \section{Abstract}

-In this paper we present a necessary and sufficient condition for constructing gradient almost Ricci solitons that are realized as warped products.
-This will be done through the O'Neill's formulas and a particular study of Riemannian manifolds satisfying a Ricci-Hessian type equation.
-Furthermore, we provide existence and rigidity results.
+We present the necessary and sufficient conditions for constructing gradient Ricci almost solitons that are realized as warped products.
+This will be done by means of Bishop-O'Neill's formulas and a particular study of Riemannian manifolds satisfying a Ricci-Hessian type equation.
+We prove existence results and give an example of particular solutions of the PDEs that arise from our construction.
+We also prove a rigidity result for a gradient Ricci soliton Riemannian product in the class of gradient Ricci almost soliton warped products under some natural geometric assumptions on the warping function.